jh3nd3rs0n/argmatey/README.md

 -   POSIX options (examples: `-h` `-v` `-o file.txt`)

-**Command line argument parsing results on a per command line argument basis (similar to getopt, getopt_long, and Argp).** This style of command line argument parsing has the following advantages:
+**Iterator-style command line argument parsing.** This style of command line argument parsing has the following advantages:

 -   Interpretation of multiple occurrences of the same option
 -   Interpretation of multiple occurrences of options from the same group
 -   Interpretation of options and arguments based on the ordering provided

-**Complete customization of the usage and help text for the options.** The following is an example based off of the earlier example:
+-   Adaptability of the program based on the option or argument encountered

+**Complete customization of the auto-generated program usage and help.** Every level of the program usage and help can be customized.
+A provided customized `OptionUsageProvider` can be used to provide the usage of one, a few, or all options of a particular type in a different format.
+A provided customized `OptionGroupHelpTextProvider` can be used to provide the help text of one, a few, or all option groups in a different format.
+Methods `CLI.displayProgramUsage()` and `CLI.displayProgramHelp()` can be overridden to display the entire program usage and help in a completely different format.
+The following is the earlier example using a customized `OptionGroupHelpTextProvider`:

 ```java